 A Haunted Stay At The Columbia Gorge Hotel

 Hi gang!
 In a twist, I’m actually blogging this while I stay at the Columbia Gorge Hotel.
 Ghostly club members (Anna, Danny, Amy and Ianna) have also come along for the spooky fun.
+Our investigation goal is to determine what’s urban legend and what’s ghostly fact at the hotel.
 Get the scoop on our stay after the jump.

 Day 1 At The (Haunted) Columbia Gorge Hotel